-- 38. Any permit issued under - (a) the former Town of Bedford By-law 23290, Respecting the Movement of Topsoil, the Movement of Earth and the Alteration of the Grade of Land; or - (b) the former Municipality of the County of Halifax By-law 40, Respecting the Regulations and Controls of the Removal and Movement of Topsoil and Earth and the Alteration of the Grade of the Land:
+38. Any permit issued under

+(a) the former Town of Bedford By-law 23290, Respecting the Movement of Topsoil, the Movement of Earth and the Alteration of the Grade of Land; or prior to the coming into force of this By-law shall remain valid and subject to any terms and conditions under which the permit was issued.

+(b) the former Municipality of the County of Halifax By-law 40, Respecting the Regulations and Controls of the Removal and Movement of Topsoil and Earth and the Alteration of the Grade of the Land;